 Statista’s data suggests the following: by 2025, the number of emails per day will reach 376 billion.

 Some business owners buy customer bases and send out bulk mailings.
-And this is completely in vain because such messages are usually moved to spam by mail services.
+And this is entirely in vain because such messages are usually moved to spam by mail services.

 The main benefits: